WTFox/iphone-checker/README.md

-# iPhone X Stock Chcker
+# iPhone X Stock Checker

 This installs a CLI `checkx` that will check nearby apple stores for locations that have the iPhoneX instock.